The One and Only Chamonix Guides Company

 One major challenge

 The biggest challenge is no longer the verticality, but climate change.
 The Company is adapting, innovating, and raising awareness.
 Because in Chamonix, the mountain isn't just a backdrop.
 It's a living, fragile, demanding world.
-And a collective responsibility.
+And a shared responsibility.